Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## Text-To-Speech
 Enables the ability to have input voiced with custom voices.
-This is powered by [responsivevoice.org](https://responsivevoice.org).
+This is powered by the text-to-speech (narration/speech) component on your computer.

 ### Text-To-Speech Triggers